The Colwell Law Group, LLCN/a

 Joint legal and physical custody means that both parents are allowed to have their child living at their home and to make life decisions for them.
 This usually involves the child changing between the homes every few days.

 There are scenarios where one party can be awarded sole legal custody, which is usually under extreme circumstances.
 Few people willingly give up that legal custody because they believe they have a right to raise their children.
-However, some parents are adamant about being unable to work with the other, and give up legal custody as a result.
+However, some parents in Albany are adamant about being unable to work with the other, and give up legal custody as a result.
 Sometimes there can be a hybrid decision where one person has final decision-making authority but essentially makes them the sole legal custodian without the other party giving up their rights.

 When it comes to a court declaring a one-sided custody, it cannot just be because the two parents cannot get along.
 To bar someone from having custody, it would usually require that they were abusing drugs or alcohol, had some mental health issues, or were engaging in domestic violence.
 The child’s safety must come first.